YouriBrosky/AngularTraining/_assignments/markdown/4.reactive-forms/optional.md

 #### delete
 Now that we can add books, it would also be nice to be able to remove a book.
-There is an endpoint available on `/book/:id` which handles http `DELETE` calls to delete a book from the serven.
-The placholder `:id` is meant for the ID of the book.
+There is an endpoint available on `/book/:id` which handles http `DELETE` calls to delete a book from the server.
+The placeholder `:id` is meant for the ID of the book.
 This endpoint gives you the following response
 ```javascript
 { book: book, deleted: true } // Book is the deleted book object.